-Example page from POST 1 Catalogue
+Example page from hard copy POST 1 Catalogue

-Section 1.8: Scotland Pensions
+Section 1.8 Scotland Pensions

-For the Period pre 1846 see the England and Wales records described in Section 1.1 on page eight.
+For the period before 1846 see the England and Wales records described in Section 1.1 on page 8.

-Check the Scottish Index volumes listed in section 3.2 on page 44.
+Check the Scottish Index volumes listed in section 3.2 on page 51.

-The first volume (e.g. A-K) will contain promotions and discipline cases.

-Pensions and Gratuities are all in the second volume (e.g. L-Z); this volume may also contain dismissals.
+The first volume (e.g. A-K) contains promotions and discipline cases.
+Pensions and Gratuities are all in the second volume (e.g. L-Z).
+This volume may also contain dismissals.